A reboarding device is a necessary safety feature for boats, regardless of if you plan to swim out on the water.

 If you wish to go boating in Canada, it is important to respect the boating laws and regulations, and have the necessary safety equipment for navigation.
 Having equipment like a magnetic boat compass or a radar reflector on board are encouraged.

 Boat reboarding devices are there for safety as much as for comfort.
 Whether you are alone on board or in a group, having the right reboarding device can save lives and add comfort to your fun.
-The National Boating Safety School has online courses and boating safety resources for you to get the most out of your boating experience.
+The National Boating Safety School offers a Transport Canada-approved boater safety course to prepare for your boating license exam.

 If you want to take the plunge and get your Canadian boating license take our Transport Canada approved boater exam online today.